yairm210/Unciv/docs/Developers/Building-Locally.md

     ![image](https://user-images.githubusercontent.com/44038014/169315352-9ba0c4cf-307c-44d1-b3bc-2a58752c6854.png)
     - Settings > Editor > General > On Save > Uncheck Remove trailing spaces on: [...] to prevent it from removing necessary trailing whitespace in template.properties for translation files
     ![image](https://user-images.githubusercontent.com/44038014/169316243-07e36b8e-4c9e-44c4-941c-47e634c68b4c.png)
-    - If you download mods, right-click the `android/assets/mods` folder , "Mark directory as" > Excluded, to [disable indexing on mods](https://www.jetbrains.com/help/idea/indexing.html#exclude) for performance
+    - Right-click the `android/assets/SaveFiles` folder, "Mark directory as" > Excluded, to [disable indexing on mods](https://www.jetbrains.com/help/idea/indexing.html#exclude) for performance.
-Unciv uses Gradle to specify dependencies and how to run.
+      - If you download mods do the same for the `android/assets/mods` folder, Unciv uses Gradle to specify dependencies and how to run.
 In the background, the Gradle gnomes will be off fetching the packages (a one-time effort) and, once that's done, will build the project!

 Unciv uses Gradle 7.5 and the Android Gradle Plugin 7.3.1.
 Can check in File > Project Structure > Project